-In the late 1990s, the discovery and opening of the EkatiTM and DiavikTM diamond mines, combined with renewed gold market prices, pushed export values to almost \$700 million in 2000, launching the NWT economy back into the global arena.
+The discovery and opening of the Ekati[TM] and Diavik[TM] diamond mines pushed export values to over \$2.1 billion in 2004, launching the NWT economy back into the global arena.

 In the next few years it is estimated that the NWT will be producing 15% or more of the world's annual supply of diamonds by value, ranking it third after Botswana and Russia, and ahead of South Africa.
-Recent annual exploration expenditures for prospective new mines in the NWT, valued at approximately \$119 million, were one quarter of exploration expenditures in Canada.
+Recent (2004) annual exploration expenditures for prospective new mines in the NWT, valued at approximately \$111 million, were 11% of exploration expenditures in Canada.